-1. At the beginning of a Trimester, new students will participate in an orientation process related to the academic, social, and spiritual life of the college.

-- 2. Accepted students will register for classes with the approval of their assigned advisor.
+- 1. At the beginning of a Trimester, new students will participate in an orientation process related to the academic, social, and spiritual life of the college. - 2.
+Accepted students will register for classes with the approval of their assigned advisor.
 Students may pre-register at the college website. - 3.
 The four course levels are freshman, 1000; sophomore, 2000; junior, 3000; and senior, 4000.
 The three letter prefix represents the academic category of the class.
 The thousands digit represents the academic level.
 The hundreds and tens digits represents the unique course identifier.
-The ones digit represents the number of credit hours. - 4.
-Students will take a Bible Knowledge Exam.
-This exam does not affect acceptance into the college.
-This exam provides data for determining the institutional effectiveness of its programs.
-The student will retake a Bible knowledge test prior to graduation.
-The student's entrance and exit scores will be assessed by the faculty to determine the effectiveness of BCC's programs.
+The ones digit represents the number of credit hours.